-Do you know when you need to replace your water softener?
+When should you replace your water softener?
 If your water is tasting different, your water pressure is lower or you are seeing spots on your glassware, it could be time to make the change.
 These units are hardy, and may last for years, but need to be replaced with wear.

-How do you know when to replace your water softener?
+How do you know when should you replace your water softener?

 There are a few common pointers that could help you know when your water softening unit is no longer functioning as it should, such as these.
 If your unit is older than 15 years, you should already make plans to repair or replace it.
 Spots in glassware and on the floorboards in your bathroom could suggest that your water softener is no longer functioning.
 The buildup of scale is one of the key indicators of a failing water softening system.

 Changes in water pressure level and taste might also suggest an inefficient or nonresponsive water softening unit.
 Lower pressure levels are usually caused by a buildup of the calcium and magnesium ions within your pipes.
 If you are using more soap to do your laundry and other tasks around the house, this could also be a sign of a worn out water softening unit.